What are the common air pollutants around?

 Ground-level Ozone (O3)

-Secondary pollutant formed by chemical reaction of volatile organic compounds (VOCs) and NOx in the presence of sunlight.
+- Secondary pollutants are formed by the chemical reaction of volatile organic compounds (VOCs) and NOx in the presence of sunlight.

-Decreases lung function and causes respiratory symptoms, such as coughing and shortness of breath, and also makes asthma and other lung diseases get worse.
-More on Ground Level Ozone Here
+- Decreases lung function and causes respiratory symptoms, such as coughing and shortness of breath, and also makes asthma and other lung diseases get worse.

-Damages the developing nervous system, resulting in IQ loss and impacts on learning, memory, and behavior in children.
-Cardiovascular and renal effects in adults and early effects related to anaemia.
+- Damages the developing nervous system, resulting in IQ loss and impacts on learning, memory, and behavior in children.
+Cardiovascular and renal effects in adults and early effects related to anemia.

 Nitrogen Dioxide (NO2)